-\old(e) and \result can be used only in ensures clauses, since the other clauses already refer to the pre-state.
-In addition, \result can not be used in the contract of a function which returns void.
+\old(e) can be used only in ensures, assigns, allocates and frees clauses, since the other clauses already refer to only one state, the pre-state.
+In addition, \result can not be used in the contract of a function that returns void.

 C function parameters are obtained by value from actual parameters that mostly remain unaltered by the function calls.
 For that reason, formal parameters in function contracts are defined such that they always refer implicitly to their values interpreted in the pre-state.
-Thus, the \old construct is useless for formal parameters (in function contracts only).
+Thus, the \old construct is not needed (but permitted) for formal parameters (in function contracts only).